yellows8/3ds_smashbroshax/README.md

 This can be used with the homebrew-launcher otherapp payload to boot into hbmenu.
 However, doing so is New3DS-only, at the time of writing.
 With game-version v1.1.0, the initial otherapp payload gfx isn't displayed correctly(when home-menu takeover is being done), however it's fine after that.

 Right after the initial arm11code initializes stack, it will overwrite the framebuffers in VRAM with junk, to indicate that the code is running.
 Originally this was intended for the top-screen, however with v1.1.0 this ends up only overwritting the bottom-screen framebuffers.

+The baseaddr for the payload is 0x00111000, max size is 0xa000-bytes.
+Whenever loading the payload fails, the arm11code will just execute an infinite loop.